jitt-team/fluent-calculations-primitives/.github/README.md

 ## Roadmap & TODOs
-- Explore ways to intorduce concept of units.
+- Explore ways to introduce concept of units (Meters, Kilograms, etc.).
 - Expand a list of supported operations and math functions.
 - Explore ways to optimize lambda expression compilation.
 - Explore a ways to reuse existing calculations and attempt to benefit from :
--- cached compiled expressions,
+   - cached compiled expressions,
--- cached evaluation results,
+   - cached evaluation results,
--- partiall execution depending on changed parameters.
+   - partial execution depending on changed parameters.
 - Explore thread-safety aspects.

 ## License